tomascejka/tomascejka/README.md

 ### Repositář 👋

-Jmenuji se Tomáš Čejka, java developer s přesahem do devops, další info: http://tomascejka.github.io/
+Jmenuji se Tomáš Čejka, java developer, další info: http://tomascejka.github.io/

 <!--
 **tomascejka/tomascejka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.